Bruno Rossi: MIT

 With the success of the Manhattan Project and the Radiation Laboratory, MIT moved into a new era of "big science" funded by the US government.
 MIT's expansion in nuclear physics was spearheaded by Jerrold R. Zacharias, who went to Los Alamos late in the war, and recruited Viki Weisskopf and Rossi as MIT professors.
 Rossi left Los Alamos for Cambridge on 6 February 1946.

 Within the new Laboratory for Nuclear Science, headed by Zacharias, Rossi was delegated to create a cosmic ray research group at MIT.
-To help, he recruited four young scientists who had been at Los Alamos as PhD candidates: Herbert Bridge, Matthew Sands, Robert Thompson and Robert Williams.
+To help, he recruited four young scientists who had been at Los Alamos as PhD candidates: Herbert S. Bridge, Matthew Sands, Robert Thompson and Robert Williams.
 Two who had been in the Radiation Laboratory also came to work with him: John Tinlot and Robert Hulsizer.
 All six were more mature than typical graduate students, for they had several years of wartime research experience.
 Consequently, they were paid a stipend similar to that of a postdoctoral researcher, which was funded by the Office of Naval Research and enabled them to support families during their graduate studies.